 2014 D'Aiguilhe - sappy, fruity, ripe tannin, firm aftertaste.
 87p.

-2014 Clos de L'Oratoire - oaky, strong tannin, very nice intensity of fruit, good length and firm aftertaste.
+2014 Clos de L'Oratoire - oaky, strong tannin, fruit intensity, good length, and firm aftertaste.
 88p.

-2014 Canon La Gaffeliere - well-structured, well-crafted with very good intensity and length.
+2014 Canon La Gaffeliere was well-structured, well-crafted, intense, and long.
 I missed here a bit of focus and personality.
 90p.

 Ausone

-I didn't manage to speak to Alain Vauthier during my visit as he was occupied by some VIPs visitors.
-Just wanted to kindly remind him that we've met 30 years ago, the same place.
+I didn't speak to Alain Vauthier during my visit as some VIP visitors occupied him.
+Kindly remind him that we met 30 years ago in the same place.
 Time goes by.

 2014 Fonbel - rounder, otherwise similar to Simard.
 88p.